hj-stella-kim/deploying-ai/05_src/assignment_chat/README.md

-# AI system with conversational interface using custom tools
+# AI system with conversational interface using custom services

 ## 1. Project Overview